metiago/metiago.github.io/content/posts/apache-camel-throttle.md

 +++
-title = 'Apache Camel Throttler' date = 1500-05-02T19:18:41-03:00
+title = 'Apache Camel Throttler' date = 2018-05-02T19:18:41-03:00
 draft = false
 +++

-When you need to limit the number of messages flowing through a route during a specified time period, we can use Throttler EIP.
-If you have a downstream system that can only handle 10 requests per second, using a Throttler within your route can ensure that you do not exceed that rate.
+Throttler limits the number of messages flowing through a route during a specified time period.
+For intance, If you have a downstream system that can only handle 10 requests per second, using a throttler within your route can ensure that you do not exceed that rate.

 ### Example